 Kyle also has extensive appellate experience.
 He has successfully argued before the Seventh Circuit Court of Appeals in a case that affirmed summary judgment in favor of a law firm facing allegations of legal malpractice, and the Second Circuit Court of Appeals in a case that affirmed summary judgment in favor of a major credit card bank.

 He serves on the boards of the Kenneth Young Center, a nonprofit community mental health and senior support services provider in the Northwest suburbs, and the Oak Park Education Foundation.

-Kyle currently chairs the firm’s Associate Review Committee and is a member of the firm’s Diversity & Inclusion Committee.
+Kyle is very active with the firm's committees: he is a member of the firm’s Diversity & Inclusion, Harassment, and Retirement Plans Committees and chair of the Opinions Committee.

 Securities Fraud Class Actions

 - Secured the dismissal of all claims asserted against in a putative class action alleging that options trading firm and other market makers engaged in market manipulation in violation of the federal securities laws.

 - Successfully obtained dismissal of class action against publicly traded major media company which was accused of artificially inflating reported newspaper circulation figures in order to boost its stock price in violation of the federal securities laws.

 - Represented publicly traded telecommunications equipment manufacturer in class action alleging that company artificially inflated its reported revenues in order to boost its stock price in violation of the anti-fraud provisions of the federal securities laws.